 - Multi-WAN settings do not apply to incoming connections.
 When you configure a policy for inbound connections, you can ignore all multi-WAN settings.

-- Map your company’s Fully Qualified Domain Name to the external interface IP address of the lowest order.
+- Map the Fully Qualified Domain Name used by your company to the external interface IP address of the lowest order.
 If you add a multi-WAN Firebox to your Management Server configuration, you must use the lowest-ordered external interface to identify it when you add the device.

 - To use multi-WAN, you must use mixed routing mode for your network configuration.
 This feature does not operate in drop-in or bridge mode network configurations.